DOI-ONRR/doi-extractives-data/_how-it-works/natural-resources/revenues.md

 * Partnerships where two or more members own the business; members individually pay income taxes to the IRS.
 * Sole proprietorships with one individual owner; the individual owner pays personal income tax to the IRS.

-Only income taxes from C-corporations are included in the 2015 USEITI Report.

 ### Other taxes and fees

 In the U.S., coal producers must pay a federal [coal excise tax]({{ site.baseurl }}/how-it-works/coal-excise-tax/) when they mine coal (a producer is any person or entity that owns the coal after it’s mined from the ground).
 Producers pay the tax when the coal is first sold or used.
 The tax does not apply to lignite or to coal mined in the U.S. for export.